 Learn About Managing Asthma

-Taking asthma medicine is not enough to manage asthma.
-You also need to limit exposure to your asthma triggers.
+Managing asthma involves a multi-step approach.
+This involves taking asthma medicine and limiting exposure to your asthma triggers.
 Work with an asthma specialist to come up with the best plan for you.
 AAFA offers free resources to help:

 - Online support community